openBackhaul/firmware/BackUpAndRestore/BackUpAndRestoreRequirements.md

 # Requirements

-Requirement1: The model shall support backup operation to save the entire configuration of the device.
+Requirement 1: The model shall support backup operation to save the entire configuration of the device.
 This includes the configuration of interfaces, users and system level configurations.

 Requirement 2: The backup operation status shall be reported back to the user.